ChillThemes/ChillThemes-Portfolio/readme.txt

 == Changelog ==

 = 1.1 =
-* Added AJAX portfolio sorting.
+* Added AJAX portfolio sorting in the admin.

 = 1.0 =
 * Fresh out of the oven, careful it's hot.